eaton/fyi-migration/README.md

 ## Facts

 These are basically a database of supporting facts that can be used to populate Schema.org data and used to cross-link entris and other content that mentions them. `Books` in particular will be used to construct a reading room view of my library, and `People` will be used to deduplicate references to folks I know in tweets, old posts, and so on.

+For the time being these being stored in the 'products', 'events', and 'things' buckets — with people, places, and organizations forming the bulk of the stuff in the 'things' bucket.

 - [x] Books
   - [x] TTRPG books